|

 9 Apr 1755 |

-record of the death dates of Grace and George, but it is now certain that
+death dates of Grace and George, but it is now certain that George was

-15 January 1769.
+January 1769.
 They were both recorded as being from Stainbrough.
-Grace would
+Grace

 ANN filia JOHN FRETWELL bap March 2 day